 Software Upgrade Service Agreement

-To receive all updates as well as all future upgrades with CD and manuals.
+To receive all updates as well as all future upgrades with electronic media and manuals.
 This is an annually renewing agreement.

 Cold spare option